RichLlew182/readme-generator/output/README.md

 ## Questions

-If you have any questions about the project you can reach me by email at
+If you have any questions about the project you can reach me at my GitHub Profile: [github.com/RichLlew182](https://www.github.com/RichLlew182) or by email at rich@rich.com